waffler-io/waffler/README.md

 #### Step 3: Generate the implementation for your interface and use it.

-Import the class `Waffler\Waffler\Client\Factory` and call the static method `make` passing the _fully qualified name_ of the interface we just created as first argument and an associative array of GuzzleHttp client options as second argument.
+Import the class `Waffler\Waffler\Client\Factory` and call the method `make` passing the _fully qualified name_ of the interface we just created as first argument and an associative array of GuzzleHttp client options as second argument, as the example below:

 ```php
 <?php